daviddalpiaz/appliedstats/model-building.md

 - **explain**; we prefer *small* and *interpretable* models.
 - **predict**; we prefer models that make the smallest errors possible, without *overfitting*.

 Linear models can accomplish both these goals.
-Later, we will see that often a linear model that accomplish one of these goals, usually accomplishes the other.
+Later, we will see that often a linear model that accomplishes one of these goals, usually accomplishes the other.

 ## `R` Markdown